buildinspace/peru/README.md

 The contents of the `dircolors` module are copied to the root of our repo.
 The `files` field restricts this to just one file, `dircolors.ansi-dark`.

-The `pathogen` module uses the `curl` type instead of `git`.
-(This is just for the sake of an example.
-In real life you'd probably want to use `git` here too.)
-Since this `url` is a tarball, we use a `build` command to unpack it after it's fetched.
-The contents of the `pathogen` module are copied into `.vim/autoload`, and because the module specifies an `export` directory, it's that directory rather than the whole module that gets copied.
+The `pathogen` module uses the `curl` type instead of `git`, and its URL points to a tarball.
+(This is for the sake of an example.
+In real life you'd probably use `git` here too.)
+The `unpack` field means that we get the contents of the tarball rather than the tarball file itself.
+Because the module specifies an `export` directory, it's that directory rather than the whole module that gets copied to the import path, `.vim/autoload`.
 The result is that Pathogen's `autoload` directory gets merged with our own, which is the standard way to install Pathogen.

 The `vim-solarized` module gets copied into its own directory under `bundle`, which is where Pathogen will look for it.
 Note that it has an explicit `rev`